nogakl/ChineseWallImpl/README.txt

 	1 - as example1 is an empty system, you can add subject, objects (Files or Threads), permissions... and do some actions, as read or write, based on your and your DB rules.
 	4 - same DB as in figure 13.6 [SB]
+	(the other DBs are generic)

 # Important information:
+	0. Please read the document "הצעה לממן התכנותי" before you continue.

 	1. The simulation can handle subjects and objects creation and deletion changes

 	2. You can login as any subject you wish,